 -

-Wire wrap — an alternative for those who work with silver wire instead of forged sheet metal.
+Wire Wrap — an alternative for those who work with silver wire instead of forged sheet metal.

-Amethyst in lapidary tradition
+Amethyst in Lapidary Tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.